RapHei/Facets-of-specialization/README.md

 The main results of the paper (Table 3) and Figures 5 and 6 are then calculated with `Stata`.
 The necessary code is included in this repo under "Code/Stata".
 Figure 4 uses output from `Stata` (coefficients, SE, pvalues), but is produced by `ggplot`.

 Furthermore, please refer to `Repo_Fig2_Networks.R` and `Repo_Fig3_Trends.R`, respectively, to reconstruct Figures 2 and 3.
-For the latter, you need `` as input.
+For the latter, you need `Repo_stm.effect` as input.

-Finally, Figure 1 basically resembles ...links
+Finally, Figure 1 basically resembles ...add links to ASA page...[TODO]